nagasudhirpulla/taming_python/blog/skills/wsl_python.md

 * Visual Studio Code supports easy interface for running python from WSL with `WSL` VS Code extension
 * After installing WSL, open command palette with Ctrl+Shift+P shortcut and type WSL.
 Select "WSL: Open Folder in WSL".
 * Now a folder in VS Code will be opened from an installed WSL distribution
+* Python extension should again be installed in VS Code for WSL

 ### References
 * WSL VS Code extension - https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl